M-Media-Group/Laravel-Class-Controller/README.md

 - Authorisation is not implemented - however, you can authorise requests at the [route level](https://laravel.com/docs/8.x/authorization#middleware-actions-that-dont-require-models)

 ## Package development

+### Running

+You can use the included VSCode devcontainer to develop within a PHP container.

 ### Testing